-Universities near London but NOT IN London?Watch
+Universities near London but NOT IN London?Watch this thread

 I started off wanting to go to university far away in another city, in order to experiance life outside of London - but recently I've changed my mind.

 I probably don't want to go to Uni in London, I'd preferably like to move a little further away, but certainly not TOO far.
 Are there any good Unis you can think of?